Hit enter after type your search item

 You can see, the gap between textboxes is reduced by 3px after using the negative value in the CSS margin property.

-You can also see, by using the padding property the distance between cursor inside the textbox and border line is increased which is styled with other CSS properties to make it look much better.
+You can also see, by using the padding property the distance between the cursor inside the textbox and border line is increased which is styled with other CSS properties to make it look much better.

 The “Save” submit button is also given the padding property: